cs-ed/edtech-plan-estark5/README.md

 - Student collaboration is essential for fostering interest and mastery in the curriculum.
 - Collaboration also helps break down the stereotypes surrounding "who is a computer scientist?"

+**Disclaimer**
+It is my anticipation that through the actual teaching of this course, I will find valuable opportunities to implement different technology, both hardware and software.
+My goal was to create a plan that gave me a starting point to build a program from the ground up, because I will be the first computer science teache rin my district.